ixtech-dev/WS2812FX/README.md

 WS2812FX - More Blinken for your LEDs!
 ======================================

+This is port of the [WS2812FX](https://github.com/kitesurfer1404/WS2812FX) library for use with the Espressif IoT Development Framework (IDF).

 This library features a variety of blinken effects for the WS2811/WS2812/NeoPixel LEDs.
 It is meant to be a drop-in replacement for the Adafruit NeoPixel library with additional features.

 Features
 --------

 * 55 different effects.
 And counting.
-* Tested on Arduino Uno/Micro/Nano/Leonardo and ESP8266/ESP32.
+* Tested on ESP32.
 * All effects with printable names - easy to use in user interfaces.
 * FX, speed and brightness controllable on the fly.
 * Ready for sound-to-light (see external trigger example)